-Attending these types of conferences is a great way for us to expand on our knowledge by listening to thought leaders and best-in-class companies on important SaaS related topics in addition to getting a ‘sanity check’ on how we are operating.
+Attending these types of conferences is a great way for us to expand on our knowledge by listening to thought leaders and best-in-class companies.
+Moreover, getting insights on important SaaS related topics in addition to getting a ‘sanity check’ on how we are operating.
 We get new perspectives and inspiration in how we can continue to work with our portfolio.
 The world is moving incredibly fast and no one knows exactly what the new normal will look like, but together with our portfolio we can leverage the insight we have gained at SaaStock Remote to create further value.

 We help Nordic software companies scale.
 That’s all we do.

 Ingvild Farstad, Community and Marketing Manager, Viking Venture